Perfect Pairings & Recipes for

 • Harmonious Flavours Of Tequila

-Just as our analysis found that coconut and piney flavour accents are harmonious, we can identify the full profile of flavours that harmonise with each of the flavours present in tequila.
-For instance, the burnt notes of tequila are strongly associated with bay leaf and mouldy flavours.
+Just as our analysis shows that coconut and piney notes are harmonious, we can identify the full profile of flavours that harmonise with each of the notes present in tequila.
+For instance, the burnt notes of tequila are strongly associated with bay leaf and mouldy notes.

-The notes linked to the various aroma accents of tequila can be seen highlighted in the pink bars below.
+The aroma notes complementing the various aromas of tequila can be seen highlighted in the pink bars below.

 Flavour Profile Of Tequila And Its Complementary Flavour Notes